Iran rejects West`s demand to ship out uranium stockpiles

 But Iran has kept its 20-percent stockpile below this figure by converting some of the gas into oxide powder for reactor fuel.

-R. Scott Kemp, an assistant professor of nuclear science and engineering at the Massachusetts Institute of Technology, wrote in an October 10 blog that merely capping Iran`s nuclear program is unlikely to provide enough confidence in the West.
+R. Scott Kemp, an assistant professor of nuclear science and engineering at the Massachusetts Institute of Technology, wrote in an October 10 blog that merely capping Iran`s nuclear programme is unlikely to provide enough confidence in the West.

 Israel, which has been lobbying world powers to keep up sanctions against the Iranians and has threatened preemptive military action if it deems diplomacy a dead end, demands a total removal of Tehran`s enrichment uranium stockpiles along with a dismantling of its enrichment facilities.